-Agreeing furlough status in writing – do we need a written agreement?
+Agreeing furlough status (and flexible furlough) in writing – do we need a written agreement?

 Before being able to access the scheme, qualifying employees must have their contractual status changed to that of a furlough worker.
 This change to a worker’s contract and status is however, intended to be temporary.
-There is some discord between the Direction issued by the Treasury and the HMRC guide as to whether employees have to agree in writing to the change in contractual status.
-The Direction states that there has to be agreement with any furloughed worker in writing; however, the HMRC guide states that the employer must write to the employee informing them of the change of status.
+There is some discord between the previous Directions issued by the Treasury and the HMRC guide as to whether employees have to agree in writing to the change in contractual status.
 However, as explained by HMRC in a separate communication to a barrister:

 "...the employer and the employee must reach an agreement and an auditable written record of this agreement must be retained.
 It does not necessarily follow that the employee will have provided written confirmation that such an agreement was reached in all cases."

-Our advice is to agree – where possible - the change in status and reduction in wages in writing with your furloughed workers and keep record of it (for 5 years).
+The new Treasury Direction appears to have resolved this issue: whilst agreement between the employer and employee is still required in writing, it can be ‘confirmed’ by the employer to the employee and ‘writing’ includes communications by email.
+Agreement may be made by way of collective agreement, and it must specify ‘the main terms and conditions upon which the employee will cease all work’.
+Our advice is to set our furlough status (and any changes including flexible furlough) in writing and where possible, to agree the change in status and reduction in wages in writing with your furloughed workers and keep record of it (for 5 years - until 31 October 2020).
 An email is sufficient.
 Certainly, as a minimum, all employees should be written to explaining the change of status and reduction in pay.
-It appears employees do not have to agree in writing before their furlough leave commences; however, employers would be advised to keep seeking written agreement.
+It appears employees do not have to agree in writing before their furlough leave etc. commences; however, employers would be advised to keep seeking written agreement.